TL;DR—IoT Monetization Strategy at a Glance

 Pros

-This approach allows for cutting manufacturing costs by producing fewer products and gaining continuous revenue from its successful functioning.
-Apart from that, it ensures transparent cost formation, since it is based on the amount of work done for the benefit of a customer.
+This approach reduces manufacturing costs by producing fewer products while generating continuous revenue from their successful operation.
+Aside from that, it ensures transparent cost formation because it is based on the amount of work completed for the benefit of the customer.

 Cons